st-korn/KornToDoList/README.md

 * If updated task exist in database, and its timestamp is greater than timestamp of updated task, recieved from users-application, return `"TaskJustUpdated"` error.
 * Update existing task or generate ID and append new task to the database.
 * Returns an array of a single element - an added or updated task with its ID.

+### `POST /SaveTodayTasks`

+Save today's task list in database.

+    Cookies: User-Session : string (UUID)
+    IN: JSON: { List string,
+                TodayTasks []string (_id task or "" for delimiter), Timestamp : datetime (updated task timestamp, can't be null or "") }
+    OUT: JSON: { Result : string ["InvalidListName", "SessionEmptyNotFoundOrExpired", "TodaysTaskListJustUpdated", "TodaysTaskListUpdated", TodayTasks []string (_id task or "" for delimiter) }

+* Checks the current session for validity.
+If the session is not valid, it returns `"SessionEmptyNotFoundOrExpired"` as a result.
+* If today's task-list exist in database, and its timestamp is greater than timestamp of updated task-list, recieved from users-application, return `"TodaysTaskListJustUpdated"` error.
+* Update today's task-list of current list in the database.
+* Returns an array of updated today's task-list.

 ## Database structure